-Pregnant women who are opioid dependent should be maintained on the lowest effective dose of methadone; detoxification, if attempted, should be done in the second trimester [189].
+Pregnant women who are opioid dependent should be maintained on the lowest effective dose of methadone; detoxification, if attempted, should be done in the second trimester [202].
+Inadequate maternal methadone dosage may result in mild-to-moderate opioid withdrawal signs and symptoms that may cause fetal stress and maternal drug cravings, which contributes to relapse and treatment discontinuation [203].
 Outcomes are poor for patients who leave treatment.
-Fetal exposure can result in lower birth weight, smaller head circumference, jaundice, and thrombocytosis, although the cause of these conditions is difficult to distinguish between methadone and other concurrently-used substances.
+Fetal exposure can result in lower birth weight, smaller head circumference, jaundice, and thrombocytosis, although the cause of these conditions is difficult to distinguish between methadone and other concurrently used substances.
 Methadone in the newborn infant will produce physical dependence and subsequent withdrawal symptoms that may not emerge until 48 hours after birth, regardless of maternal dose.
-Methadone-exposed infants function within a normal range of cognition at one- and two-year evaluations [189].
-Methadone levels in breast milk appear to be small [201].
+Methadone-exposed infants function within a normal range of cognition at one- and two-year evaluations [202].
+Methadone levels in breast milk appear to be small [214].